lhwei1056/hello-world/README.md

 # hello-world
-The first time to use github
+The first time to use github  delete the before